dhjsh88/fpga-fc-accelerator/results/timing_baseline.md

 Applying and verifying this fix on the board (the +1-cycle latency must not desynchronize the data mover's valid/done accounting) is the next step.

+The course materials themselves include a revised core (`timing_rev.v`) that applies exactly this fix — independent confirmation that the violation is real and that pipelining is the accepted answer.
+I have deliberately not integrated that revision: applying a fix I did not design would blur the authorship boundary this repository documents.

 ## 4. Note: a marginal pass that was not claimed

 An unrelated rebuild (IP repackaging; MAC path unchanged, verified against